 "I am thankful for this opportunity to work with such an amazing group of coaches and staff on a daily basis," Regan said.
 "I am excited for the students to come back and for us all to be together again.
 This is an exciting time of year!"

 Brown, who is entering his 10th year at King, and his eighth season as head baseball coach, has been elevated to assistant athletic director for outdoor facilities and student success.
-His responsibilities will include direct oversight of all of King's outdoor facilities, including turf management and special projects.
+His responsibilities will include serving as the department's primary liaison with facilities management for all outdoor facilities, including turf management and special projects.

 "Blaine has proven to be one of our most effective staff members in terms of recruiting, retention, and student-athlete success," said Hicks.
 "I'm excited to witness the impact his leadership and mentoring in these areas will have for many of our younger coaches.
-As for our outdoor facilities, he has been committed to keeping our fields looking their best, and has great working relationships with our Facilities Services staff."
+As for our outdoor facilities, he has great working relationships with our Facilities Services staff and is committed to a collaborative effort to keep our fields looking their best."

 He will serve as the department's primary contact with King's facilities services department and work collaboratively on the upkeep up of the outdoor facilities.
 In addition, Brown will work closely with members of the coaching staff on strategies for recruiting and retaining student-athletes, as well as providing the framework for academic success.